BN-Pool: Bayesian Nonparametric Pooling for Graphs: Experiments

 \section{Experiments}

 The purpose of our experiments is twofold.
-Being \gls{bnpool} the first \gls{bnp} pooling method, we first analyse its ability in detecting communities on a single graph.
-Then, we test the effectiveness of \gls{bnpool} in \glspl{gnn} for graph classification, showing that it can achieve competitive performance w.r.t. other pooling methods.
-In all experiments, we use very simple \gls{gnn} models to better appreciate the differences between the pooling methods.
-While \glspl{gnn} with larger capacity can achieve SOTA performance, in a more complex model is harder to disentangle the actual contribution of the pooling method.
-Details about the architectures, the training procedures, and the datasets are in Appendices \ref{app:arch_details} and \ref{appendix:datasets}.
-The code is available online\footnote{\repourl}.
+Since \gls{bnpool} is the first \gls{bnp} pooling method, we start by analyzing its ability to detect communities on a single graph.
+Then, we test the effectiveness of \gls{bnpool} in \glspl{gnn} for graph-level tasks such as graph classification and graph regression.
+In all experiments, we use very simple \gls{gnn} models to better quantify the differences in performance between each pooling method.
+Indeed, while \glspl{gnn} with larger capacity can achieve SOTA performance, it is harder to disentangle the actual contribution of the pooling operator in a more complex model.

+In the following, we consider the configurations of the hyperparameters of \gls{bnpool} specified in Table~\ref{tab:hyperparameters}.
+As discussed in Section~\ref{sec:hyperparams_interp}, the value of each parameter can be set according to the characteristics of the dataset at hand or by monitoring some performance metrics while training.
+In each experiment, we select the configuration that yields the lowest value of the reconstruction loss $\Lrec$ in the node clustering task and the highest validation accuracy in the graph classification task.